cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 Phase 1a and Phase 1b (with `xfcc.identity_extractor: cf_ou` and `authorization.mode: cf_identity`) are co-requisites and must be released together.

 Deploying Phase 1a without enabling CF identity authorization would leave all mTLS routes accessible to any authenticated app, violating the default-deny security model.
-Operators enabling CF app-to-app routing must configure appropriate `authorization.config` settings.
+Routes must specify `mtls_allowed_*` options to control access.

 Phase 1b depends on [RFC-0027: Generic Per-Route Features](rfc-0027-generic-per-route-features.md) being implemented first.